 Desi Lee is a Korean American and an overachiever.
 She is an innovation expert, who has performed a CPR at the age of five and always got straight A’s.
 But she has never experienced love or ever had a boyfriend.
 Desi is not even a C student in the department of romance and love.

 To change that, she plans to woo Luka Drakos, an elusive artist.
 Desi tries all the tips and tricks that she has learned from watching Korean dramas with her father.
 But does her plan work?
 Does real love demand any tricks?
-Find out in this heartwarming story about falling in love that is true and unconditional.
+Find the answers in this heartwarming tale about true and unconditional love.

 Author: Jeff Zentner